 TEACHING PHILOSOPHY

 My primary goal as a teacher is to help students cultivate critical habits and practices that allow them to succeed in academic, personal, and professional settings.
-This goal stems from my belief that formal education should not be approached as a series of academic exercises, but as an opportunity to enhance and expand students’ individual capacities so they may live intellectually and creatively fulfilling lives.
+This goal stems from my belief that formal education should not be approached as a series of academic exercises, but as an opportunity to expand students’ individual capacities so they may live intellectually and creatively fulfilling lives.

 My courses require students to analyze and produce compositions that make use of a variety of different modes—including text, web-authoring languages, images, sound, and video.
 I work hard to make my classroom a space where students can explore and experiment with the possibilities and limitations of these modes in fun, thoughtful ways.
 Through producing projects like interactive sound maps, video remixes, narrative films, and original podcasts, my students develop an extensive range of compositional practices in conjunction with and in addition to textual writing.